-Pros: You can save everything in OneDrive and edit converted text in OneNote or Word.
+Pros: You can save everything in OneDrive and edit the converted text in OneNote or Word.
 A must-have for Office 365 users.
 Works amazingly well and easy to use.
 There are no ads.

 Cons: If you don’t use Office 365, try something else.
 The app is free but MS Suite is not.

 Verdict: I would only recommend Office Lens to 365 users.
 You can’t go wrong with this app if that’s the case.
-Easy to scan, store, and search everything in the cloud.
+Easy to scan, store, and search for everything in the cloud.

-Download Office Lens (Free)
+Install Office Lens (Free)

 2. Text Fairy